|

 tracks played

-- In built volume and speed (pitch) controls
+- In built volume controls

-Note: Image shown depicted on Windows Vista
+Note: Image shown depicted on Windows 10 running

-of Windows and display settings.
+Windows and display settings.
 Not all features are available on reduced

 list for a full breakdown.